mathworks-ref-arch/matlab-on-aws/packer/v1/README.md

 ```

 #### **Customize MATLAB Release to Install**
 To use an earlier MATLAB release, you must use one of the variable definition files in the [release-config](https://github.com/mathworks-ref-arch/matlab-on-aws/tree/master/packer/v1/release-config) folder.
-These are available for MATLAB R2020a and later.
+Note that although the files are available for MATLAB R2020a and later, MathWorks recommends using MATLAB R2023a or later.
+This is because the Packer builds for earlier releases use Ubuntu 20.04, which is no longer receiving security updates.

 For example, install MATLAB R2020a and all available toolboxes.
 ```bash